 Bluetooth protocols explained

 Bluetooth® wireless technology is a natural for the car.
-Most people know that by "pairing" (connecting wirelessly, in other words) their Bluetooth phones with their receivers, they'll be able to engage in hands-free calling.
-But Bluetooth also has other functionality, like wireless streaming of music from smartphones and other Bluetooth devices.
+Most people know that by "pairing" (connecting wirelessly, in other words) their Bluetooth phones with their car stereo receiver, they'll be able to engage in hands-free calling.
+But Bluetooth also has other functionality, like wireless streaming of music from smartphones and other Bluetooth devices to your car stereo.

-Whenever you're shopping for a Bluetooth stereo on our site, you'll find compatible protocols listed in the "In-depth notes" of a given product's "Details" tab.
+Whenever you're shopping for a Bluetooth stereo on our site, you'll find compatible protocols listed on the stereo's "Details" tab, under "Product Research".
 And remember: for a particular feature to work, both your phone and your stereo need to be compatible with the necessary protocol.
 So read up, decide what you want, and then get shopping for the car stereo that's right for you.

 |Most Common Bluetooth Protocols|